Zipcoder/gh-user-names/LuckyB/favoritefoods.md

 ```
-California Rolls
+-California Rolls
-Guacamole Salsa and Chips
+-Guacamole Salsa and Chips
-Mushrooms
+-Mushrooms
-Tomatoes
+-Tomatoes
-Chester's Hot Fries
+-Chester's Hot Fries
-All Types of Jerky
+-All Types of Jerky
 ```